parthenocissus/krcdnc/content/_projects_s/physical-dataviz-workshops.md

       caption: "Petnica, 2016."
     - size: "1200x801"
       caption: "Petnica, 2016."
-lead: "A series of physical data visualization and data art workshops, organized as a part of the Design Seminar in the Petnica Science Center, a talent campus for young students."
+lead: "Serija radionica posvećenih...
+A series of physical data visualization and data art workshops, organized as a part of the Design Seminar in the Petnica Science Center, a talent campus for young students."

 In the 21<sup>st</sup> century Serbia film theaters are getting shut down one by one, so moving images have to be moved as in the 19<sup>th</sup> century – <a href='https://en.wikipedia.org/wiki/Precursors_of_film' target='_blank'>mechanically</a>.